 The ability to keep any area that is associated with food in a hygienically clean condition is of utmost importance, and so whether a shipping container is hygienic enough for use in the food industry is a critical question.

 Shipping containers can be useful in many situations due to their very nature.
 They have been specially designed to be easily moved between different modes of transport without the need for unpacking and packing again, ensuring that their contents can be transported quickly and easily around the world.
 Refrigerated shipping containers are also commonplace, meaning that perishables can be transported and stored if needed as well.

-You can also get a shipping container and use it as a semi-permanent storage facility, or indeed, convert it into a modular building.
+You can also buy a container and use it as a semi-permanent storage facility, or indeed, convert it into a modular building.
 Shipping containers can be easily converted, adding doors, windows, insulation linings, painting, electricity, water access, and secure locking to create exactly the building that you are after.